Dayvid-William/Rest-with-spring-boot-and-java-erudio/README.md

 ### Adding Swagger Support

-- Swagger is a farmwork with support for most existing programming languages, it helps developers define, create, document and consume RESTFull services
+- Swagger is a farmwork with support for most existing programming languages, it helps developers define, create, document and consume RESTFull services.

 - Adding Swagger in application.